 Over the past year or so we’ve been working on our vision for next generation banking.
 We’ve spoken about this a number of times before – but now, thanks to our friends at ASB and TSB Bank, it’s a reality.

 Accounting software and internet banking should be complementary.
-At its heart, Xero is about financial awareness, insight, and decision-making.
+Think about it – at its heart, Xero accounting software is about financial awareness, insight, and decision-making.
 Internet banking is about taking financial action and managing your money.
+It makes sense that the two go hand-in-hand.

 With customer consent, data could flow between the two worlds – making each product that much more useful.
-Transactional data comes into Xero from the bank, where it’s processed and reconciled, and if a customer wishes, financial data could be passed back to the bank for a variety of services: for payments; for a loan application; or for sign up to additional services.
+Transactional data comes into Xero from the bank, where it’s processed and reconciled.
+If a customer wishes, financial data could be passed back to the bank for a variety of services: for payments; for a loan application; or for sign-up to additional services.

-The video shows some of the outcomes of our next gen banking work, illustrated through our integration with ASB.
-Data can be sent to Xero quickly and easily, and conversely, payment instructions can be pushed back to the bank for authorisation.
-In the old world – you would manually download data and upload into Xero, or at best, complete a paper application form and send to us for processing.
+The video shows some of the outcomes of our next generation banking work, illustrated through our integration with ASB.
+Data can be sent to Xero quickly and easily and payment instructions can be pushed back to the bank for authorisation.
+In the old world you would manually download data and upload into Xero, or at best, complete a paper application form and send to us for processing.
 With this approach, your feeds are set up instantly and securely.
 Similarly, there’s no batch payment files to be downloaded and uploaded into internet banking – they’re sent through frictionlessly.

 Watch Steve Jurkovich from ASB talking at Xerocon Auckland 2014 about how the cloud is changing banking and how ASB is embracing new opportunities through its work with Xero.

-Banks are conservative organisations, and so they should be, they’re handling your money.
-But a great deal of innovation for banks can come through collaboration.
+Banks are conservative organisations, and so they should be – after all, they’re handling your money.
+But a great deal of innovation for banks comes through collaboration.
 It would be very difficult for any bank to meet all the needs of its diverse population of customers with the vast plurality of products that would be required.
-They can’t possibly replicate all the Mints, the Billguards, the SigFigs, the Bill.coms, the Expensifys, the Dwollas, and the hundreds of other services out there that have blossomed throughout the fintech ecosystem and that people have come to rely on.
+They can’t possibly replicate all the Mints, the Billguards, the SigFigs, the Bill.coms, the Expensifys, the Dwollas, and the hundreds of other services out there that have blossomed throughout the fintech ecosystem that people have come to rely on.
 Safe and secure collaboration with established partners like Xero acts as a multiplier or an accelerator to a bank’s desirability to its customers.

 Watch out for more banks introducing support for next generation banking soon.
 Or maybe consider switching to one that already does.
 The future is bright for those that have.